- Cap & Gown Information

 Q: I am a graduate, do I need a ticket?

-A: A Grad Pass is a document that contains a QR Code that will be used by the graduate when walking across the stage.
-ALL registered graduates will be provided with a Grad Pass electronically towards the end of April via the Marching Order platform.
+A: A Stage Pass is a document that contains a QR Code that will be used by the graduate when walking across the stage.
+ALL registered graduates will be provided with a Stage Pass electronically towards the end of April via the Tassel platform.

 Q: Do my guests need tickets to attend the Rossier Commencement Ceremonies?

-A: Tickets are not required for the USC Rossier Ceremonies.
+A: No, tickets are required for the USC Rossier ceremonies.

-Q: Can I bring a stroller into the tent?
+Q: Can I bring a stroller into the venue?

-A: Strollers will not be permitted inside the tent.
+A: Strollers will not be permitted inside the venue.

-Q: Can they stand outside the gate/tent?
-Will they be able to see from the street?
+Q: Can they stand outside or in the back of the venue?

 A: Guests will not be allowed to block any exits, aisles, or paths of the ceremony.

-Q: What information does the Commencement Book include?
+Q: What information does the USC Online Commencement Program include?

-Q: Can you add/delete students’ names from the USC Main Commencement Book?
+Q: Can you add/delete students’ names from the USC Commencement Online Program?

-A: Students are added or removed from the USC Main Commencement Book based on whether or not they have finished their requirements within the specified time frame.
+A: Students are added or removed from the USC Commencement Online Progam based on whether or not they have finished their requirements within the specified time frame.

 Q: If I have more than one major, will I be listed in only one section or in all sections?